maliMirkec/personal-website/site/side-projects/hugo/index.md

 layout: project
 title: Making a website with Hugo
 projectTitle: Making a website with Hugo
-descriptionAlt: Making a website with Hugo is a course for learning how to use Hugo.
 description: “Making a website with Hugo” is a course about using Hugo for making websites, a fast and flexible open-source static site generator written in Go.
 type: hugo
 tags: